mvanthoor/rustic-book/src/evaluation/material.md

 let v = PIECE_VALUES[Pieces::Pawn]; // v = 100 here.
 ```

-There are two differences with the values we saw earlier in the chapter.
+We need to take two things into account in the evaluation:

 First, the evaluation is MUCH faster if we only use integers.
 If at all
 possible, we will never use floating point numbers while calculating
 anything.
-(Except, maybe, in the very last step before outputting
+(Except, in the very last step before outputting the result.)
-something.)
-This is the reason why we have multiplied all the values by one
+This is the reason why we have multiplied all the values by one hundred.
-hundred.
-This gives the evaluation a way to think in terms of "parts of a
+This gives the evaluation a way to think in terms of "parts of a pawn", by
-pawn", by using values such as 50 or 10, instead of 0.5 or 0.1.
+using values such as 50 or 10, instead of 0.5 or 0.1.

 Second, in _most_ chess engines, it turns out to be better to have the
 bishop be worth slightly more than the knight, and that a light piece is a